danielsaidi/website_danielsaidi/collections/_posts/2013/2013-04-15-new-legal-label-in-mkmapview.md

 @end
 ```

-I have used this in an app that got approved, so I guess you can all just use it
-without being concerned that you do something you're not allowed to do.
+I used this and was approved, so I guess you can all just use it without being concerned that you do something you're not allowed to do.